freeCodeCampManila/fccmanila.github.io/PROJECT_PLAN.md

-# freeCodeCamp Manila Website Plan
+# freeCodeCamp Manila Website prototype

-We are going to build this website with HTML, CSS and a bit of JavaScript.
+We will be going to build this website with HTML, CSS and a bit of JavaScript.
 First-time contributors are highly encouraged to contribute.

 All the task are on [issues](https://github.com/fccManila/fccmanila.github.io/issues), if you want to work on a task comment on the issue you want to work on, and the task will be assigned to you.